Godsfavor/smolvla/README.md

 The language instruction.
 Predicted actions (as a 7-dimensional vector or discrete bin indices).
 Actual actions.
-Per-example error (mean absolute error).These are printed to the console and logged to WandB under final_eval/example_<i>_prediction.
+Per-example error (mean absolute error).
+These are printed to the console and logged to WandB under final_eval/example_<i>_prediction.

 Contributing
 Contributions are welcome!
 To contribute: